Anas-MG/ROS_SLAM_bot/README.md

 ````
 ###### Note: before this step I've increased the Rasbperry Pi swap space to 1G

-##### By Reaching this point I needed to make a couple of modifications to the Hector SLAM tutorial files in order for them to work with my build.
+##### By Reaching this point I made a couple of modifications to the Hector SLAM tutorial files in order for them to work with my build.
 I firstly toke a note of the transformations available to me on the \tf topic comming from the lidar node, and the reference frames it uses.
 ![Screenshot from 2021-12-11 17-59-19](https://user-images.githubusercontent.com/49666154/145697600-e4bb856b-373e-47b8-a0ff-586c53f8ffa8.png)

 ##### As you can see It has only two frames, /base_footprint and laser_frame.
-So I've modified the files that I'll be using for the project
+So I modified the necessary files as shown:
-###### File catkin_ws/src/hector_slam/hector_mapping/launch/mapping_default.launch:
+- - ###### File catkin_ws/src/hector_slam/hector_mapping/launch/mapping_default.launch:
 - ##### At the top of the file, I changed the first line to the second.
 ````
 <arg name="odom_frame" default="nav"/>